bartonlab/paper-HIV-coevolution/README.md

 ### 0. Sequence Preprocessing

-* Process raw sequences and generate multiple sequence alignments using **HIVAlign**.
+* Process raw sequences and generate multiple sequence alignments using [HIVAlign](https://www.hiv.lanl.gov/content/sequence/VIRALIGN/viralign.html) from the [Los Alamos National Laboratory HIV database](https://www.hiv.lanl.gov/content/index).
 * Ensure that each sequence is associated with a collection time point.
 * Data preprocessing and additional details are described in the prior study by Sohail et al. (2021) [MPL-inference](https://github.com/bartonlab/paper-MPL-inference).